Comprehensive Care Guide for Money Trees

 Choose the Ideal Spot: Place your Money Tree in bright, indirect light.
 East-facing or west-facing windows are ideal, providing 6–8 hours of light.
 While some Money Trees can adapt to direct sunlight, introduce it gradually to prevent leaf burn.
 Avoid low-light environments.

 Minimize Stress: - Avoid placing the plant near heating or cooling vents, radiators, or drafty windows.
-Consistent temperature and humidity are key to preventing stress. - Allow the plant time to adjust in a stable location; frequent moves can hinder growth.
+Consistent temperature and humidity are key to preventing stress. - Allow the plant time to adjust in a stable location; frequent moves can hinder growth.- During acclimation, drooping or wilting may occur as the plant adjusts to its new environment.
+Ensure consistent care and avoid overwatering to help the plant recover.

 Ongoing Maintenance Tips for Thriving Money Trees